Environment— Environment —

 Scope 3 Total | 1,372,448 | 1,387,272 | 1,342,909 |

-- Scope 3 greenhouse gas emissions are calculated by limiting the scope to our Company and car dealers in Japan.
+- Scope 3 greenhouse gas emissions are calculated by limiting the scope to our Company and car dealers in Japan, which are the core business of the Company and the VT Holdings Group.

 Future initiatives

-We believe that shifting from vehicles powered by fossil fuels to electric vehicles is an effective way to navigate the wave of big changes in the automotive industry and minimize its negative impact both on the planet and people’s lives.
-Under the supervision of the Board of Directors and other committees, the entire Group will engage in activities and capital investment in order to promote the diffusion of electric vehicles, design and use environmentally friendly buildings, reduce greenhouse gas emissions, and strengthen resilience.
+We believe that adapting to electrification, including the shift from fossil-fueled vehicles to electric vehicles, is an effective way to navigate the wave of big changes in the automotive industry and minimize its negative impact both on the planet and people’s lives.
+Under the supervision of the Board of Directors and other committees, the entire Group will engage in activities and capital investment in order to embrace the electrification of vehicles, design and use environmentally friendly buildings, reduce greenhouse gas emissions, and strengthen resilience.

 Primary Initiatives